-This group explores how food can influence how we feel about ourselves and others.
-Topics include: healthy menus & budgeting strategies, body image and the brain-gut axis.
-A free farm lunch is offered before the class.
+This group explores how food can influence how we feel about ourselves and help our symptoms.
+Topics include: healthy menus & budgeting strategies, food journaling, body image and the brain-gut axis.
+A free farm lunch is offered during the group.

 Healthy Cooking & Lunch